-11. ACCESS GATE
+11. SLIDING GATE DETAILS

-Prior to its installation, details of the access gate to the car park shown on the 'Proposed Site Plan' (drawing no. SP495-P01 Rev C) shall be submitted to and approved in writing by the Local Planning Authority.
+Prior to its installation, details of the sliding gate to the car park shown on the 'Proposed Site Plan' (drawing no. SP495-P01 Rev F) shall be submitted to and approved in writing by the Local Planning Authority.
 The development shall be carried out and completed in accordance with the approved details.